-Cell Signalling Networks in Activation of Innate Immunity
+Cell Signalling Networks in Innate Immunity

-We have recently published several system-level characterizations of protein secretion by immune cells which highlight the importance of secretome analysis in global characterization of the innate immune response.
-These studies have demonstrated that unconventional, vesicle-mediated protein secretion is activated during the innate immune response.
+We have recently published several system-level characterizations of protein secretion by immune cells highlighting the importance of secretome analysis in global characterization of the innate immune response.
+These studies have demonstrated that unconventional, vesicle-mediated protein secretion has an important role in innate immune response.
 Further, our results have shown that protein phosphorylation cascades play a critical role in controlling vesicle-mediated protein secretion.
 In future studies we want to gain global understanding of the molecular mechanisms and key molecules involved in vesicle-mediated secretion upon activation of innate immune response.

 Visit also: Home page at UiO